 The secret behind a successful business is its employees.
 As a business owner, you might have sound and innovative ideas.
-Still, if your staff are not motivated or committed enough to pull their weight, there’d be no way to bring your ideas to fruition.
+Still, if your staff is not motivated or committed enough to pull their weight, there's no way to bring your ideas to fruition.

 This is why every top organisation must continually be on the lookout for brilliant strategies to build trust and improve employee engagement.

-There’s no gainsaying that engaging employees is a highly effective business strategy.
+There’s no denying that engaging employees is a highly effective business strategy.
 However, it is less straightforward to put into practice.